aws-samples/aws-modernization-with-rafay-systems/content/020_event_engine_setup/26_config_workshop_req.md

 {{% notice info %}}
 Cloud9 normally manages IAM credentials dynamically.
-This isn't currently compatible with the EKS IAM authentication, so we will disable it and rely on the IAM role instead.
+This isn't currently compatible with the EKS IAM authentication, so we will disable it and rely on the IAM role instead which is already deployed and attached to underlying Cloud9's EC2 instance.
 {{% /notice %}}

-1. Return to your workspace and click the gear icon (in top right corner), or click to open a new tab and choose *Open Preferences*
+1. In your Cloud9 workspace and click the gear icon (in top right corner), or click to open a new tab and choose *Open Preferences*

 2. Select **AWS Settings** and turn off *AWS managed temporary credentials*